 Beemer’s journey can be followed by searching #agforafrica on social media channels.

 About Dow AgroSciences

 Dow AgroSciences, based in Indianapolis, Indiana, USA, is committed to discovering, developing, and bringing to market crop protection and plant biotechnology solutions for the growing world.
 Dow AgroSciences is a wholly owned subsidiary of The Dow Chemical Company and had annual global sales of $7.1 billion in 2013.
 Learn more at www.dowagro.com.
-Follow Dow AgroSciences on Facebook, Twitter, and LinkedIn or subscribe to our News Release RSS Feed.
+Follow Dow AgroSciences on Facebook, Twitter, and LinkedIn.

 AMPATH is a partnership between Moi University School of Medicine, Moi Teaching and Referral Hospital in Eldoret, Kenya, and a consortium of eleven university-based academic health centers led by Indiana University.
 Together with Kenya’s Ministry of Health and the U.S. government, AMPATH delivers health services, conducts health research, and develops leaders in health care for both North America and sub-Saharan Africa.
 In an area of western Kenya serving a population of 3.5 million people, AMPATH has demonstrated the power to: control HIV; deliver essential primary care services including services for non-communicable chronic diseases; nurture food and income insecurity; create and implement an innovative, effective electronic health information system based on an OpenMRS platform; develop the capacity of Kenyans and their institutions to conduct millions of dollars of high quality research; strengthen health systems, including strategies for their sustainability.
 Learn more at www.ampathkenya.org.